“Nygaard is fearless. She often says in song what many of us

-Nygaard’s first album “Somewhere Else To Go”, released on the UK label “Round Tower”, charted in the top ten on the European Americana charts.
+Nygaard’s previous album Let The Storm Roll In achieved similar success grabbing the #1 spot on the Cashbox Roots/Country Chart; and five stars from Maverick magazine.
+Legendary folk music magazine Sing Out praised her voice and said her songs “rival the likes of Guy Clark or Ian Tyson”.
+Her freshman effort Somewhere Else To Go, released on the UK recording label Round Tower, charted in the top five on the European Americana charts.
 It was also one of the top twelve records of the year in 2001 for the UK magazine Country Music Roundup.

 Claudia is a quick witted and charismatic performer, with a twinkle in her eye that convinces everyone in her audience that she is sharing a secret with them alone.
 And her storytelling doesn’t end when the song does.
 Sharing both the inspiration behind the tunes, and also frequently creating outlandish, irreverent, and humorous monologues, her patter is as important a part of her performances as the songs themselves.

 lottavizability (at) gmail (dot) com or visit her EPK.